 Kokua – Sun Care SPF 50

 This sunscreen from Kokua is offers 80 minutes of water resistance, is reef safe and contains natural zinc.

-This is a reef-safe sunscreen from Hawaii where they happen to know a little about the sun and the reefs.
-We are fans.
+This is a reef-safe sunscreen from Hawaii where they happen to know a little about the sun, surfing and the reefs.

 Headhunter Sunscreen Face Stick SPF 45, Waterproof Surf Sunblock

 This face stick is designed for surfing and comes in a pocket-sized version that is easy to carry around.

 It is in the form of a powder that won’t melt in warm conditions.

 It can even be applied in water.
 It is ideal for surfers who spend a lot of time in the sun.